 Most property types in Alabama have a dormancy period of three years.
 Accounts are considered dormant if the owner of a property has not indicated any interest in the property or if no contact has been made for the allotted dormancy period for that property.
 Other dormancy periods in Alabama for common property types include:

-Reporting unclaimed property in Alabama can be a stressful process that consumes valuable internal resources, especially if you must report in other jurisdictions as well.
+Reporting unclaimed property in Alabama, and other jurisdictions, can be a stressful process that consumes valuable internal resources.
 However, when properly managed, the annual reporting and escheatment process does not need to be a burdensome experience.

 State of Alabama Treasurer’s Office - Unclaimed Property Division